Inequality hinders innovation. The key to closing the STEM skills gap lies in both reaching and engaging groups of youth.

 Many of these students from underrepresented backgrounds become ‘lost Einsteins’—academically talented people who would have had high-impact inventions had they become inventors.

 Creating opportunities for students who have been traditionally underrepresented in STEM could boost innovation and economic growth immensely.
-According to an Equal Opportunity Project study, “If women, minorities, and children from low-income families were to invent at the same rate as white men from high-income families, the rate of innovation in America would quadruple.”
+According to an Equality of Opportunity Project study, “If women, minorities, and children from low-income families were to invent at the same rate as white men from high-income families, the rate of innovation in America would quadruple.”